 Balance Class Substitute Teacher

-The Balance Class meets Monday through Friday from 11:30 am to 12 noon.
+The Balance Class meets Monday through Friday from 11 to 11:30am.
 Substitutes are needed to fill in for various leaves.
 The position requires availability.
 Please apply online to volunteer for this position.

 Rummage Sale Assistant

 On the 2nd Fridays and Saturdays of February, June, and October we will have the sale from 9:00 am-4:00 pm with clean up from 3:00 pm to 4:00 pm that Saturday.
 This is a rigorous volunteer job, moving boxes from the 2nd floor to the 1st floor, unpacking boxes with Rummage Sale items stored in them and setting up tables to place the items on for display and pricing.
 The take down involves packing all the left over rummage items in boxes to be taken and donated to Goodwill.
 This sale raises important funds for Ballard NW Senior Center.
 Volunteers are provided lunch on Setup Day, in addition to refreshments during clean up.